Expander cycle: Expander bleed cycle

-Expander bleed cycle.
-Expander open cycle (Also named coolant tap-off).
+Diagram of the expander bleed cycle.
+Only some of the heat powers the pumps and is then vented.

-This operational cycle is a modification of the traditional expander cycle.
-In the bleed (or open) cycle, instead of routing all of the heated propellant through the turbine and sending it back to be combusted, only a small portion of the heated propellant is used to drive the turbine and is then bled off, being vented overboard without going through the combustion chamber.
-The other portion is injected into the combustion chamber.
-Bleeding off the turbine exhaust allows for a higher turbopump efficiency by decreasing backpressure and maximizing the pressure drop through the turbine.
-Compared with a standard expander cycle, this allows higher engine thrust at the cost of efficiency by dumping the turbine exhaust.
+The expander bleed cycle (also known as the expander open cycle and coolant tap-off) is a modification of the standard expander cycle in which only a portion of the heated propellant is routed through the turbine and then vented overboard instead of entering the combustion chamber.
+The remaining propellant is injected into the combustion chamber.
+Bleeding the turbine exhaust can increase turbopump efficiency by reducing backpressure and increasing the pressure drop across the turbine.
+Compared with a standard expander cycle, the trade-off is higher engine thrust at the expense of efficiency because part of the propellant is discarded after passing through the turbine.

-The Mitsubishi LE-5A was the world's first expander bleed cycle engine to be put into operational service.
-The Mitsubishi LE-9 is the world's first first stage expander bleed cycle engine.
+Japan's Mitsubishi Heavy Industries has developed several expander bleed cycle engines.
+The company's LE-5A became the first expander bleed cycle engine to enter operational service when it flew on the H-II rocket in 1994.
+The LE-9 became the first expander bleed cycle engine designed for first-stage use to enter service when it debuted on the H3 rocket in 2023.
+In 2026, the H3-30 became the first launch vehicle whose propulsion system consisted entirely of expander bleed cycle engines.

 Blue Origin chose the expander bleed cycle for the BE-3U engine used on the upper stage of its New Glenn launch vehicle.